isinghrana/fabric-samples-healthcare/README.md

 ## Purpose

 The purpose of this repository is to share some end to end tutorials similar to the public docuemntation but using **Healthcare** public datasets.
-These assets can be used in a workshop fashion for learning the tooling as well as to setup an environment to demonstrate the product, when you are working with Health Care industry its no fun to showcase the New York Taxi dataset hence goal is make samples available relevant to health care industry.
+These assets can be used in a workshop fashion for learning the tooling as well as to setup an environment to demonstrate the product, when you are working in the Healthcare industry it is helpful to have relevant samples available.

 * [Data Science - Diabetes Prediction Sample](./datascience-diabetes-prediction/Readme.md)